 Life in the Peloton started as a way to share my life, living as a professional bike rider overseas, with my family and friends.
 It soon became a show for anyone who is interested in learning about the sport of cycling and how professional athletes live.

-Back in 2016, I decided to start recording these conversations so they could be shared and enjoyed as much as I enjoyed them.
+Back in 2016, I decided to start recording these conversations so they could be shared and enjoyed as much as I enjoy them.

-I hope everyone listening enjoys the stories told and gains an insight into our world of cycling.
+I hope everyone enjoys the stories told and gains an insight into our world of cycling.